PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 Your PlanktoScope has a Raspberry Pi computer embedded inside it which runs the PlanktoScope's software.
 You may need to perform various system administration/operations tasks on it, such as:

 - [Resetting or upgrading/downgrading the software on it](./software-upgrades.md), such as for resetting your PlanktoScope's settings back to its factory defaults, testing out new software updates, or switching back to an older software version after testing out a newer version.
-- [Changing its network configuration](./networking.md), such as for connecting your PlanktoScope to the internet, maintaining internet access on a computer connected simultaneously to both your PlanktoScope (e.g. by Ethernet) and an external network (e.g. by Wi-Fi), making your PlanktoScope more secure, or customizing your PlanktoScope's machine name.
 - [Cloning its SD card](./clone-sd.md) to back up its settings and data, or to replicate its exact settings and data across multiple PlanktoScopes